sseiber/lva-gateway/docs/Tutorials/Create a Live Video Analytics application in Azure IoT Central.md

 The Gateway Instance Id, is the Device ID for your Lva Edge Gateway

 ### Run the Command Add Camera

+Go to Devices and select the Lva Edge Gateway, and pick the device instance you created.
+Select the Command tab, and fill in the following information on the `Add Camera Request` command.

 | Field          | Description             | Sample Value            |
 |---------|---------|---------|